-(b) According to the law of segregation, the two alleles of a pair segregate or separate during gamete formation such that the gamete receives only one of the two factors.
-In heterozygous parents, two kinds of gametes are produced in equal proportions.
+- This law states that the two alleles of a pair segregate or separate during gamete formation in such a way that a gamete receives only one of the two factors. - In homozygous parents, all gametes produced are similar; while in heterozygous parents, two kinds of gametes are produced in equal proportions.